Textos Básicos em Nutrição Pet

 Referêcias Bibliográficas: CARCIOFI, A.C.; BAZZOLI, R.S.; ZANNI, A. Influence of water content and the digestibility of pet foods on the water balance of cats.
 Brazilian Journal Veterinary, 42(6), 429-434, 2005.

-Additives are substances intentionally incorporated into the food for the purpose of conferring some desirable characteristic such as color, aroma, texture, stability or resistance to decomposition, as long as it does not impair its nutritional value.
-Since 1920, legally sanctioned additives have been frequently used in food for humans and animals.
-Dog and cat food manufacturers use a variety of additives to produce products that are visually attractive, have prolonged nutritional quality, have high palatability, and have a longer life.
+Additives are substances intentionally incorporated into food in order to impart some desirable characteristics such as color, aroma, texture, stability or resistance to decomposition, provided that they do not impair its nutritional value.
+Since 1920, legally sanctioned feed and food additives have often been used.
+Dog and cat food manufacturers use a variety of additives to produce products that are visually appealing, have long lasting nutritional quality, have high palatability, and have a longer maturity.

-The additives present in dog and cat food are the same or very similar to those used for food for human consumption.
-In general, they provide three benefits to the food: 1. organoleptic, conferring structure, texture and color; 2.
-Technological, acting as binders and gelling agents and 3.
-Nutritional, acting as vitamins and antioxidants.
-Those commonly used in human or animal foods include colorants, flavor enhancers, emulsifying agents, gelling substances, stabilizers, thickeners and process co-adjuvants.
+The additives in dog and cat food are the same or very similar to those used for human food.
+In general, they provide three benefits to the food:

-Due to the fact that most commercial dog and cat foods are characterized as complete and balanced, nutrient enrichment with vitamins and minerals is the most important and beneficial use of certain food additives.
-Most of the ingredients with chemical, non-familiar names that appear on the packaging labels of industrialized foods are actually nutrients.
+Since most commercial dog and cat foods are characterized as complete and balanced, nutrient enrichment with vitamins and minerals is the most important and beneficial use of certain food additives.
+Most of the ingredients with unfamiliar chemical names that appear on the packaging labels of processed foods are actually nutrients.

-As the technology used in food processing and additives are difficult and confusing subjects, additives can generate the wrong theories by misinformed people.
-In addition, the theme is not always correctly put; consumer associations and some people considered specialists usually make the additives responsible for causing all kinds of animal disorders.
-In some circumstances, advertising abuses the negative image of synthetic additives to promote "natural" or "additive free" products.
-Even because the evidence linking a particular food or food component to a particular disease may be circumstantial and its consistency should be evaluated with caution.
+Because food processing technology and additives are difficult and confusing topics, additives can lead to misconceptions by misinformed people.
+Also, the theme is not always placed correctly; Consumer associations and some experts are often blamed for additives that cause all kinds of animal harm.
+In some circumstances advertising abuses the negative image of synthetic additives to promote "natural" or "free additive" products.
+Indeed, evidence linking a particular food or food component to a particular disease may be circumstantial and its consistency must be carefully evaluated.

-Customers looking for additive-free products should first identify which additive they wish to avoid.
+Customers looking for additive-free products should first identify which additive they want to avoid.
 Some commercial products do not contain artificial colors or flavors or synthetic preservatives.
-Once the customer's specific concern is indicated and considered, it may be possible to locate an acceptable full and balanced commercial product.
+Once you have indicated and considered the specific customer concern, you may be able to find an acceptable complete and balanced commercial product. aceitável.

 Autor: Juliana Toloi Jeremias